WAMS-LD

 WAMS-LD (channel 35) is a low-power television station licensed to both Minster and New Bremen, Ohio, United States.
-It is a translator of Lima-based Class A dual ABC/CBS affiliate WOHL-CD (channel 35) which is owned by Block Communications, and is also sister to full-power dual NBC/Fox affiliate WLIO (channel 8).
+It is a translator of Lima-based Class A dual ABC/CBS affiliate WOHL-CD (channel 35) which is owned by Gray Media, and is also sister to full-power dual NBC/Fox affiliate WLIO (channel 8).
 WAMS-LD's transmitter is located off SR 119 east of Minster; its parent station shares studios with WLIO on Rice Avenue northwest of downtown Lima.